g-leech/argmin-gravitas/_posts/2021-03-01-the-true-sceptic.markdown

 * _Theorism_.
 As in the opposite of pragmatism.
 Living head-first.
 * _"The doxastic paradigm"_.
 Treating yourself as a (mere) holder of beliefs, some justified or not, some knowledge or not.

-Conant calls them "the Cartesian problematic".
+Conant calls the family resemblence of them "the Cartesian problematic".

-_All_ of the 'solutions' (externalism, hinge epistemology, <a href="/russell">virtue stuff</a>, phenomenal conservatism, pragmatism, disjunctivism) include or consist in a refusal to play the sceptic's game - which is just the standard game of modern Western philosophy!
+_All_ of the 'solutions' (externalism, hinge epistemology, <a href="/russell">virtue stuff</a>, phenomenal conservatism, pragmatism, disjunctivism) include or consist in a refusal to play the sceptic's game - which is just the standard game of modern Analytic philosophy!

-Convincing yourself that the sceptic can't be beaten _if you grant him the initial Cartesian premise, that we don't know things already_, must weaken your enthusiasm for the project of apriori conceptual analysis of anything.
+Convincing yourself that the sceptic can't be beaten _if you grant him the initial premise, that we can't say we have knowledge already_, must weaken your enthusiasm for the project of apriori conceptual analysis of anything.
 This was very useful to me!

+If sceptical argument succeeds under the above, then at least one of the above is wrong.
+(Denying internalism is enough.)

+The advantage of it is that it is in some ways the strictest kind of inquiry - stricter even than mathematics, which is allowed to invent concepts and work entirely in conditionals.
+And for most people, strict thought cures itself.

 <br>